shravanik03/SIMBT_03/README.md

-READEME File
+SimpleByte Task 3

-This a bqsic quiz app created using HTML, CSS JavaScript It includes the following functionalities:
+This a basic quiz app created using HTML, CSS JavaScript It includes the following functionalities:

 1. Time counter